Sampling discretization in Orlicz spaces: Applications to sampling recovery

 Let us emphasise that for the Orlicz norm generated by $\Phi_{2, \alpha, \beta}$ this estimate involves only the logarithmic factor $(\log 4N)^{\alpha/2}$ unlike in the case of the norms generated by $\Phi_{p, \alpha, \beta}$ with $p>2$, where an additional polynomial factor appears.
-Similarly to the $L^p$ case, we can avoid such factor for {\it modified} sampling numbers allowing certain polynomial oversampling (see Example \ref{ex7.2} below).
+We can avoid such factor for {\it modified} sampling numbers allowing certain polynomial oversampling (see Example \ref{ex7.2} below).
 In more detail, first, combining Lemma \ref{lem7.1}, Theorem \ref{t5.1}, and Remarks \ref{rem5.1} and \ref{rem5.2}, we obtain the following result.

 \begin{theorem} Let $p\in (1, \infty)$.
 Let also $\Phi$ be a ${\bf \Phi}$-function, continuously differentiable on $(0, +\infty)$, such that $\Phi \in {\rm (Inc)}_p\cap{\rm (Dec)}$ and

 There exist positive numbers $c:=c(\Phi, p)\ge1$ and $C:=C(\Phi, p)\ge 1$, depending only on $\Phi$ and $p$, such that, for any probability Borel measure $\mu$ on $\Omega$, for any function class ${\bf F}\subset C(\Omega)$, and for any